Where Does Astronaut Poop End Up?

 The next time you see a shooting star, just know: It could be astronaut poop.

-Along with factoids such as how much Kelly will exercise and how much radiation he’ll be exposed to, NASA shared several numbers that will interest the toilet enthusiasts among us.
-Kelly will drink 730 liters of water drawn from recycled urine and sweat, and he’ll produce 180 pounds of feces (barring any unforeseen incidents).
+During the 2015-2016 mission, NASA also shared several numbers that surely interested the toilet enthusiasts among us.
+Kelly drank about 730 liters of water drawn from recycled urine and sweat, and he produced roughly 180 pounds of feces.
 Astronaut poop can’t just be flushed down the drain, of course, because space has no sewer pipes.
-Instead, it’ll be cast off from the station along with other ISS trash.
-It will eventually incinerate due to the extreme heat of atmospheric re-entry, sort of like a meteor
+Instead, it’s cast off from the station along with other ISS trash.
+It will eventually be incinerated by the extreme heat of atmospheric re-entry, sort of like a meteor

 And, just like a meteor, that hot ball of poop trash will light up across the sky like a shooting star.
 But, as NASA cautions, “your feces will not be shooting stars.”
 Killing our dreams, NASA!